FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_siteTemplates/t_st_siteTemplates.md

 >
 > You can create multiple site templates, but each site template must have a unique name.

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> provides a placeholder parameter you can use when you do not want to hard code values in the fields for the site template.
+{{< SecureTransport/componentshortname  >}} provides a placeholder parameter you can use when you do not want to hard code values in the fields for the site template.
 A placeholder parameter is associated only with the site template where it is used.
 You can, however, specify different placeholder parameters for each site template you create.
 A placeholder parameter consist of two parts, the placeholder name and an optional default value.
 The format for entering a placeholder parameter is:

 `%{PlaceholderName|DefaultValue}`